Skip to main content

 How to Tell if You’re Entering the Transition Phase

-Many people won’t have a pension, but if you do, you’ll probably be nearing eligibility to draw as well.
+Many people don’t have a pension, but if you do, you’ll probably be nearing eligibility to draw as well.
 Many pensions require a certain time period of employment and/or a certain age you need to reach.
 Once you’re within a few years of being eligible, you’re probably in the transition phase.

 When Can You Retire?